Last updated: Jan, 2021

 Time's Paradigm: PART SIX – Travel

-The prognosis for time travel: If the invariance of light speed is a requirement only of linear models for progression and does not apply to cyclical time, then during space-flight present moments may become detached.
-In other words, time dilation may not apply and astronauts might indeed experience time transference into the past -- breaking the light barrier.
+The prognosis for time travel: If the invariance of light speed is a requirement only of linear models for progression and does not apply to cyclical time, then during space-flight at relativistic velocities present moments may become detached.
+In other words, time dilation may not apply and astronauts might indeed experience time transference into the past – breaking the light barrier.

 So does this mean, time travel is possible?
-It depends how you look at it.
+Yes, dependent upon individual experience.
 From a three dimensional perspective (see previous chapter) slipping out of sequence with time's flow would be impossible, and our mathematical formulas would agree.
-But looking at space-time from our four dimensional perch, all of a sudden we discover that there is no constant universal clock binding us all together in time.
+But looking at space-time from our four dimensional perch, all of a sudden we discover that a constant universal clock binding us all together in time is just a local phenomenon.

-Dislocation is, removing oneself completely from the present moment and re-instating your presence at an alternate time or date (near enough instantaneously, otherwise it might be invalid); desynchronization is the apparent slipping forwards or backwards away from the present moment by increasing or decreasing ones flow through time.
+Dislocation is, removing oneself completely from the present moment and re-instating your presence at an alternate time or date; desynchronization is the apparent slipping forwards or backwards away from the present moment by increasing or decreasing ones rate of flow through time.
+See chapter 2.
+Time, here:

-Again, there is a difference between physical time travel and our limited perception of it, and time travel by subconscious alienation either willingly or accidentally -- such as will happen in the early years of human space-travel approaching relativistic speeds.
+There is a difference between physical time travel, our limited perception of it, and time travel by subconscious alienation either willingly or accidentally – such as will happen in the early years of human space-flight approaching relativistic speeds.
+Time is a creation of the mind, that's where we will find our destiny.

 Relativity, for all its benefits, is confining.
 It's like putting on a pair of pony blinkers and forcing yourself to look at only what's happening in the front windshield, rather than having the option to see out the side windows.
 Relativity alludes to time travel by restraining it, as if Einstein were playing Devil's Advocate.